pbek/nextbackup/README.md

     - for 2y one backup per year is kept
 - If the Zlib library is present the backups get compressed with gzip.
 - The backup should work with all databases, please report any problems.

+## Disclaimer

+- Use this app at your own risk!
+Data loss may occur!
+- This app is no replacement for a more professional backup solution!

 ## Limitations